A comprehensive guide

-The hack squat is a compound lower body exercise that primarily targets the quadriceps, hamstrings, and glutes.
-It is performed using a specialised hack squat machine that allows for a more controlled and guided movement compared to free-weight squats.
+The hack squat is a machine-based compound movement that primarily targets the quadriceps, hamstrings and glutes.
+It is performed on a specialised machine that guides the movement more precisely than free-weight squats.

-In a hack squat, the individual stands on a platform with their shoulders and back against pads, and the weight is placed on their shoulders.
-The movement involves lowering the body by bending at the knees and hips until the thighs are parallel to the ground or lower, and then returning to the starting position by extending the legs.
+In a hack squat, you stand on a platform with your shoulders and back against pads.
+The movement involves lowering the body by bending at the knees and hips until the thighs are parallel to the ground or lower, then returning to the starting position by extending the legs.

 Importance of the Hack Squat